Five Discourses of Matthew

 In Christianity, the term Five Discourses of Matthew refers to five specific discourses by Jesus within the Gospel of Matthew.

-The five discourses are listed as the following: the Sermon on the Mount, the Mission Discourse, the Parabolic Discourse, the Discourse on the Church, and the Discourse on End Times.
+The five discourses are listed as the following: the Sermon on the Mount, the Mission Discourse, the Parabolic Discourse, the Discourse on the Church, and the Olivet Discourse.

 Each of the discourses has a shorter parallel in the Gospel of Mark or the Gospel of Luke.

 Structure

 Biblical scholars generally agree on the existence of the five separate discourses, although discussions and differences of opinion exist about specific details.
 There are occurrences of the closing formula "when Jesus had finished speaking": 7:28, 11:1, 13:53, 19:1, and 26:1.
 Most scholars consider chapters 23 to 25 to be the final discourse, but some take it to be merely 24 and 25.

 Beginning with B. W. Bacon in the early 20th century, some scholars have argued that there are five corresponding narratives (plus a prologue and an epilogue) in Matthew that pair with the discourses, but others (e.g. Jack Kingsbury or Craig Blomberg) see three major segments in Matthew in which the 5 discourses take place.

 Blomberg showed how the five-discourse structure can be used to relate the top-level structure of Matthew with Mark, Luke and John.
 In his mapping Chapter 13 of Matthew is its centre, as is Mark 8:30 and the beginning of Chapter 12 of John.
 He then separates Luke into three parts by 9:51 and 18:14.

 Each of the discourses has shorter parallel passages in the Gospel of Mark and the Gospel of Luke.
 The first discourse relates to Luke 6:20-49.
 The second discourse relates to Mark 6:7-13 as well as Luke 9:1-6 and Luke 10:1-12.
 The corresponding unit for the third discourse is Mark 4:3-34.
 The fourth discourse relates to Mark 9:35-48 and the final discourse to Luke 21:5-36 and Mark 13:5-37.

 A number of scholars have compared the five discourses to the five books of the Pentateuch, but most contemporary scholars reject the idea of an intentional parallel.